deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 > </details>

-> Table A summarizes whether each large multimodal model (LMM) officially supports Japanese, indicating official support with a checkmark and lack of support with an X.
+> This table summarizes the Japanese language support status for various large multimodal models (LMMs), indicating whether each model officially supports Japanese or not.

 {{< table-caption >}}